 AAA games are getting huge and the Series X's superior storage options are a big win for Xbox players.

 The Xbox Series X comes with a 1TB SSD with 802GB of usable space.
-The PS5, on the other hand, drops to 825GB with only 667GB left over after setup.
+The PS5, on the other hand, drops to 825GB with only 667GB left after setup.
 With some games ballooning to 100GB and above, that’s not a lot of room to play with.

 Finally, the PS5 supports Wi-Fi 6, while the Xbox Series X does not.
 This means Sony’s console is more future-proofed for faster and more stable Wi-Fi connections.